dluciv/cccp/README.md

 * You can temporarily override backend via environment as follows: `CCCP_BACKEND=whatever cccp ...`
 * `cccp.conf` is just a shell script, so you can place some logic here, e.g. switchng between XOrg and Wayland in Linux (see `cccp` script itself), etc.
 * Like Midnight Commander and its dummy editor?
-Then paste to it in ant way your terminal allows, and automatically translate its clipfile to the clipboard with [`fswatch`](https://github.com/emcrisostomo/fswatch)` -0 $XDG_DATA_HOME/mc/mcedit/mcedit.clip | xargs -0 -n 1 cccp cf`
+Then paste to it in ant way your terminal allows, and automatically translate its clipfile to the clipboard with [FSWatch](https://github.com/emcrisostomo/fswatch): `fswatch -0 $XDG_DATA_HOME/mc/mcedit/mcedit.clip | xargs -0 -n 1 cccp cf`

 #### OSC 52